ulule/go/README.md

 ## Project architecture

-An initial draft could be:
+This is an initial draft:

 ```
 /application